| Makin' it Home...

 big rig traffic, this time of year it is especially heavy.
 And we all need to

+know how to share the road.
 I have held Class “A” permits myself, and this has given me insight into the

 challenges these men and women face every day.
 More importantly, I am a